metakermit/generator-django-rest/README.md

   `deploy.sh` minifies the frontend and packages it up with Django into a separate prod branch ready for deployment as a Django web app (that gets deployed to [Heroku][] by default)
+* 🍣 Dokku support – deploy to [Dokku](https://github.com/dokku/dokku), a DIY alternative to Heroku
 * 🤓 [12-factor][] config – environment variable configuration using [django-environ](https://github.com/joke2k/django-environ)

   * define a variable in _.env_ for dev e.g. `REDIS_URL=redis://localhost:6379/0`